 The Ancient Mariner bar has also won North Devon’s ‘Best Pub’ award 2016!

 Our kitchen serves excellent regional food which is, wherever possible, local, seasonal and sourced from only the best suppliers in the area.
-Guests can choose to dine in the bar, our more formal restaurant or alternatively we have a relaxed family room.
+Guests can choose to dine in the bar or alternatively our relaxed family room, the Galley.

 Parking is very limited in Lynmouth but we are fortunate to have two car parks for our guests to use free of charge.